telerik/kendo-ui-core/docs/controls/hybrid/splitview/splitview.md

         });
     </script>

-## Customizing appearance
+## Customization

+### Configure Proportions

-By default Kendo UI Mobile is configured to show a horizontal SplitView with smaller left and bigger right pane in 1:2 proportion.
-In order to resize one of the panes, use CSS to set its width or adjust the flexibility of the flex boxes (if the width is set, the other pane flexibility should be set to a high number, like 1000).
+By default, the Hybrid UI platform is configured to show a horizontal SplitView with smaller left and bigger right pane in a 1:2 proportion.
+To resize one of the panes, use CSS to set its width, or adjust the flexibility of the flex boxes.
+Note that if the width is set, the other pane flexibility should be set to a high number such as 1000.

-### Set pane width to 300px or change the proportions to 1:3
+The example below demonstrates how to set the pane width to 300px or change the proportions to 1:3.

+###### Example

     <div data-role="splitview" id="main">
       <div data-role="pane" id="side-pane">